The computational landscape of permutation patterns: Types of patterns

 \section{Types of patterns}

 In this section we give an overview of several different types of permutation patterns that have been introduced in the last years and that will be of interest in this paper.
 These are classical, vincular, bivincular, mesh, boxed mesh and consecutive patterns.
 A schematic representation of their hierarchy can be found in Figure~\ref{fig:hierarchy}.
 For details, we refer to the Chapters 1 and 5-7 in Kitaev's monograph \emph{Patterns in Permutations and Words} \cite{kitaev2011patterns}.
-Before we start explaining concrete types of permutation patterns, we give a definition of what a matching exactly is.
+Before we introduce different types of patterns, we precisely define matchings in the context of permutation patterns.